bejayoharen/bjorg.github.io/_drafts/autonomy-vs-clarity.md

     teaser: "/assets/2026/autonomy-vs-clarity.jpeg"
 ---

 Over the years I've gone back and forth about what is the right approach to management and leadership -- should you give your team the autonomy and trust to develop solutions themselves, or should you give them specific objectives and direct the team in a hands-on way?
-Should you come to the table with a strong point of view and get as much buy-in as you can, or build consensus by working with all stakeholders to come up with a plan?
+Should you come to the table with a strong point of view and get as much buy-in as you can, or build consensus by working with all stakeholders to come up with a plan together?

-Mulling these questions over eventually lead me to the obvious conclusion, that a good leader has a toolkit of different approaches and knows which to apply when.
-Two very important factors to take into account when making this decision are 1. how much autonomy each approach allows the team to have, and 2. how much clarity it gives them about what they need to do.
+Mulling these questions over eventually lead me to the obvious conclusion: a good leader has a toolkit of different approaches and knows which to apply when.
+Two very important factors to take into account when deciding which to apply are 1. how much autonomy each approach allows the team to have, and 2. how much clarity it gives them about what they need to do.

 <div style="margin: 1em auto; text-align: center; max-width:900px;" class="mermaid">
 ---